We are in our seventh year of offering the Duke of Edinburgh's Award (DofE) at Castle Manor Academy.

 Mrs Baldwin is our DofE Manager.

 Lots of Teachers support our DOFE programme both by partaking in the walks or by leading specific clubs to cover the skill and physical sections.
 Many of these staff are Year 9 and 10 form tutors too which helps guide our DOFE students to success.
-Mr Gardiner, Mrs Farrow, Miss Bruce, Mr Teare, Mrs Brown, Mrs Kitchener, Miss Spurling for example help on a regular basis.
+Mr Gardiner, Miss Spurling, Miss Byrns, Miss Bruce, Mr Teare, Mrs Brown, Miss Allin, Miss Bushell for example help on a regular basis.

 Delivery of the course is given by DofE trained staff, covering aspects such as map reading, how to deal with emergencies, road walking, camp craft, first aid and cooking on a camping stove.